abavage/openshift-aws/README.md

 [1] - The version of `openshift-install` will dictate the version of OpenShift installed on the cluster. `install-config.yaml` does not expose a version for installation.

 ## Installation Pre Requisite

-`openshift-install` can either install the cluster as a IPI or UPI cluster.
-Either let the installer create all the vpc components or build them in advance. `It's strongly recommended to build all componenets in advance (UPI)` then the cluster and vpc componenets are two (2) completly different entities.
+The openshift-install tool supports both Installer-Provisioned Infrastructure (IPI) and User-Provisioned Infrastructure (UPI).
+While the installer can automate VPC creation, it is strongly recommended to provision all network components in advance (UPI).
+This approach ensures that the cluster and VPC remain two distinct architectural entities, offering better isolation and control.

 * IPI (installer provisioned infrastructure) where the installer configures all the vpc componenets (vpc, subnets, igw, routes, etc).
 The installer treats the cluster and vpc as a single entity. eg when the cluster is destroyed all vpc components are destroyed.
 * UPI (user provisioned infrastructure).
 The vpc and accociated componets are already provisioned in advance.

 ### Cluster
-Clusters can eithe be installed as External or Internal facing.
+Clusters can be deployed with either External or Internal network exposure.
-* External - API and Ingress are exposed to the internet via internet facing NLB's.
+* External: The API and Ingress controllers are exposed to the internet via public-facing Network Load Balancers (NLBs).
-* Internal - API and Ingress are only accessable to internal clients via internal facing NLB's.
+* Internal: The API and Ingress controllers are restricted to internal clients via private NLBs.

-All nodes are installed in private subnets and accessed via NLB's, API and ingress.
-NLB's are either configured in public subnets, if clusters are external facing or private subnets if clusters are internally facing.
+Regardless of the exposure type, all nodes reside in private subnets.
+Access is managed through NLBs, which are provisioned in public subnets for external clusters or private subnets for internal clusters.

 ### VPC Requirments